 Portfolio Item Query Changes

 Portfolio items were introduced in Rally Portfolio Manager as a new object to track initiatives and features in your organization’s portfolio.
-Initially, this object was implemented with a field that specified type (e.g., Theme, Initiative, Feature).
+Initially, this object was implemented with a field that specified type (such as Theme, Initiative, Feature).

 We are changing the way Rally references portfolio items of different types.
 Now you will be able to treat each type as its own object, and Rally will create dynamic typeDefs for each new type of Portfolio Item that you create.